 Several years passed, I learned through my Bible studies that gossip was a sin.
 A sin?
 Like murder?
 Scripture upon scripture clearly defined it as wrong for all minds — great and small.

 Yet even in my circle of friends at church and Bible study, gossip permeated.
-For some, gossip banded them tightly, leaving me on the fringe.
+For some, gossip banded them tighter, leaving me feeling I was on the fringe.

 And my heart hurt through it all.
 For it was in my desire not to be a part of any of it, I tended to isolate myself in hopes of ensuring I didn’t gossip.

 Not that I didn’t trust others so much.